-This policy applies to digitisation of public records to make them available through the PROV website.
-The primary focus of the policy is on the physical holdings in PROV’s custody at both the Victorian Archives Centre and the Ballarat Archives Centre.
+This policy applies to the digitisation of public records by PROV.
+The primary focus of the policy is on the systematic digitisation of records in PROV’s custody at its various repositories.
 The policy allows that PROV may engage in activities to digitise public records in places of deposit and non-PROV custody including that of individuals and bodies such as government agencies and community archives.

 This policy has been developed in response to: